womanonrails/womanonrails.com/_i18n/en/_posts/2019-06-12-ruby-pattern-matching.md

 ## Scope strange behavior

-Right now you can see the value of variable even match of pattern failed.
+Right now you can see the value of the variable even match of pattern failed.
 This is something Ruby core knows about and they will change that in future.

 ```ruby
 case[1, 2]